 I always try to learn some facts about the countries I visit, and so I started this series of fact posts.
-I've gathered facts about Belgium, facts about Germany, facts about Greece and now it's time for some interesting facts about Italy.
+I've gathered facts about Belgium, facts about Germany, facts about Greece and now it's time for some fast facts about Italy.

-71 interesting facts about Italy
+75 fast facts about Italy

 This post is part of a series of fun facts posts I'm doing for every country I have articles about here on the blog.
 Given their nature, these posts are research-based and even though a lot of time has gone into them, it's still possible a mistake has snuck in.
 If you see something that looks incorrect, please let me know at wanderer [at] wonderfulwanderings.com and I'll look into it.
 Thanks!